akhatarmourad/CRUD-Node.js-React.js-MySQL/README.md

   ## Overview
-  This project is a simple CRUD (Create, Read, Update, Delete) application built using Node.js, Express for the backend, React with Tailwind CSS for the frontend, and MySQL for the database.
+  This project is a simple CRUD (Create, Read, Update, Delete) application built using Node.js, Express for the backend, React with Tailwind CSS for the frontend, and MySQL for the database (MySQL Workbench or Xampp & PhpMyAdmin).
 The application allows users to perform basic operations on a MySQL database through a user-friendly interface.

    ## Tech Stack